 I’ve talked before on this blog about my comical gaps in 80’s American snacking and cuisine, due to my parents moving our family from Israel to California when I was 4 years old.
 Things like PB&J, Twinkies, and Cheez-Wiz (*shudder*) were not part of my lunchbox experience growing up.
-One thing, however, that quickly made its way into our household was that classic snack to end all other snacks: the classic Rice Krispie Treat.
+One thing, however, that quickly made its way into our household was that classic snack to end all other snacks: the glorious Rice Krispie Treat.
 I loved that commercial with the mom who poufs flour all over herself to give the appearance of having slaved over the stove… but the treats are long done and she’s reading a romance novel in the kitchen while the kids wait in the other room!

 This week’s Baked Sunday Mornings recipe pays homage to Mildred Day, inventor of the famed rice-cereal-and-marshmallow squares.
 We made Chocolate Rice Crispy “Cake” with Homemade Marshmallow “Icing” from Baked Occasions, which was unlike any “cake” I’d ever made before.
 I reeeeally wanted to love this recipe.
 The idea is fantastic, but the execution was, sadly, a little underwhelming.
 Still, if you eat it right away, it’s a fun treat, and I give it high marks for creativity.
 (I’m sure kids would gobble this up and have fun playing with the marshmallow layer!)